chrisnc/sicp/README.md

-# SICP in Haskell #
+# SICP in Haskell and Racket #

-This is my attempt at working through _Structure and Interpretation of Computer Programs_ in Haskell, implementing each example and exercise that appears in the text.
-It also includes my Racket (used like Scheme) implementations of the exercises, which I did concurrently.
+This is my attempt at working through _Structure and Interpretation of Computer Programs_ in Haskell and Racket, implementing each example and exercise that appears in the text.
+I am using Racket mostly as a Scheme, the language the book is targeted at.

 I plan to skip over the "picture language" example and exercises (pages 172-192).